wfaguy/commands/README.md

 # WFA Commands
+Each command has its own folder & readme

 The following WFA commands are currently in the library.

-Each command has its own folder & readme
+* Create KeePass Entry
+* Enable Full Workflow RBAC